bassjobsen/twitter-bootstrap-onepage-template/README.md

-twitter-bootstrap-webshop-template
+twitter-bootstrap-onepage-template
 ======================

-Twitter Bootstrap Webshop Template with vertical menu
+Twitter Bootstrap One Page Sale Template
 ====

-This sample code (powered by [W3Masters](http://www.w3masters.nl/) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) demonstrates how to build a Webshop with Twitter Bootstrap.
+This sample code (powered by [W3Masters](http://www.w3masters.nl/) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) demonstrates how to build a page / website with Twitter Bootstrap.
+Start selling your product or service now.
+Includes homepage with image slider, homepage with static slider and order page.
+Easily customize your one page sale template.
+Add you product or service, add testimonials and special offer(s).
+Optimized for high sale conversions.

-To see te code in action try [the demo](http://www.w3masters.nl/webshop/).
+To see te code in action try [the demo](http://www.w3masters.nl/onepage/).

 Main Features